Keeping it Real

 Without realising it, we are often portraying a different version of ourselves, mostly without realising it and especially at work.
 Anyone else know that they become a different person at work, maybe more assertive, more confident or even harder on others?
 Maybe it’s the opposite, you become more timid, sensitive and quiet?
 It’s often things that have always triggered our behaviours that bring about these opposites.

 The thoughts that we tell ourselves, the limiting beliefs.
 These are usually learnt, not from last week, but perhaps earlier in our work life, adulthood or even childhood.
 We are telling ourselves daily myths about ourselves.
 ‘I am not good enough’, They’re better than me’, ‘No-one is going to listen to me’.
-We've forgotten how to be our authentic self.
+We've forgotten how to be our real self.
 What can you do to start keeping it real?

 6 steps to being authentic